 Try finding a covered area where you can wait out the storm, such as an overpass, a gas station, or a parking garage.

 Glass windows often break from the impact of falling hail, and broken shards can cause serious injury if they hit the skin.

 If you’re inside a car during a hail storm, push your seat back so you are lying down and you’re distanced from the windows.
 At home, tape off windows and stay at a distance from them while the storm is passing.

-During a hail storm, try to stay informed about the severity of the storm and what effects it may have.
+During a hailstorm, try to stay informed about the storm’s severity and its effects.
 If possible, find out how long it’s predicted to last and when it’s safe to head outdoors again.

 Car Hail Damage Repair